 F5 networks (application delivery network products for making Internet-based applications faster) was struggling in 2001 but made huge success by building good alliances.
 The idea behind the partnership is to develop interdependence where both companies benefit.

 BodyMedia (maker of wearable technologies) partnered with Roche Diagnostics and Apex Fitness group and reach customers of these companies.

-Partnership could be to create a whole product (by combining different products from the partners), to make a joint venture to enter a new market, to gain market share (works only if cost of switching is low, HP and Compaq joined hands but still lost to Dell in PC market since cost of switching is low), to protect the competitive position (In 2005, Google bought 5% of AOL for $ 1B to ensure that AOL uses Google search).
+Partnership could be to create a whole product (by combining different products from the partners), to make a joint venture to enter a new market, to gain market share (works only if cost of switching is low, HP and Compaq joined hands but still lost to Dell in the PC market since the cost of switching is low), to protect the competitive position (In 2005, Google bought 5% of AOL for $ 1B to ensure that AOL uses Google search).

 Success to a good partnership is clarity of relationship, goals, communication mechanisms, IP rights, terms of commitment and management structure.

 - Design products and services that are easy to adopt.